WeiXiongUST/ToRA/src/prompts/tora/gsm8k.md

 Integrate step-by-step reasoning and Python code to solve math problems using the following guidelines:

-- Analyze the question and write functions to solve the problem; the function should not take any arguments.
+- Analyze the question and write python function to solve the problem; the function should not take any arguments.
 - Present the final result in LaTeX using a `\boxed{}` without any units.
 - Utilize the `pi` symbol and `Rational`` from Sympy for $\pi$ and fractions, and simplify all fractions and square roots without converting them to decimal values.
+- Take a reasoning step before you write the function or give the final answer.
+- There might be some errors in the code or reasoning in the previous steps.
+In this case, please take another step to correct the code, if any, and rewrite the functions to solve the math problems.

 Here are some examples you may refer to: